Drewsmits/Courier/README.md

 ### Request Header

+The request header defines the operating parameters of an HTTP transaction.
+Things like content type, encoding, authorization, cookies, and user-agent, are all specified in the header.

 ### Request Response

 The first line of the HTTP response is the status line and includes a status code and a textual reason phrase.
 See a [list of all HTTP status codes][].